Students Acting for All

 Using video-based suggestions & resources linked below, teachers can educate students – online &/or face-to-face – so they can independently design & carry out research-informed & negotiated action (RiNA) projects to overcome harms – like climate change – in relationships among fields of science & technology and societies & environments (STSE).

 As explained in our introductory video, students can design & conduct effective RiNA projects after teachers provide them with pedagogical lessons & activities described in the videos linked to the graphic of the STEPWISE pedagogy below:

 When the teacher believes students are ready, after STEPWISE pedagogical lessons & activities, they can be supported in student-led RiNA projects using suggestions & resources linked below:

-Sample student-led RiNA projects are given below:
+Some sample student-led RiNA projects are given below:

-Note that all of our resources are not, necessarily, meant to be used ‘as is’; rather, we expect them to be adapted for uses in particular teaching & learning contexts.
+Note that all of our resources are not, necessarily, meant to be used ‘as is’; rather, we expect them often to be adapted for uses in particular teaching & learning contexts.
 Teachers wanting to use and/or revise our resources (and/or create new ones) are invited to collaborate with us in action research – which can improve student learning, motivations, civic actions, etc. and contribute greatly to teachers’ professional development, such as through curriculum development and through educational publications.
-Users of this new site also are invited to give us feedback to help us improve it.
+Users of this site also are invited to give us feedback to help us improve it.
 To communicate to us about this site and/or being involved in action research, write to: email@example.com.